-The applied approach to HWP accounting could be characterized as a production approach as described in chp.
+The applied approach to HWP accounting is a production approach as described in chp.
 12, Volume 4 of IPCC (2006).
 The changes in the wood products pool contains only products made from wood harvested in Liechtenstein.
 The wood products pool possibly includes products made from domestic harvest that are exported to other countries.